-In order to receive payment for the services we provide for you, we may use and share your protected health information with your insurance company or a third party, such as Medicare or Medicaid.
-We may also share your protected health care information with another doctor, facility, or service provider - such as an ambulance company or subcontractor - that has provided services to you so that they can bill you, your insurance, or a third party.
-For example, in order for your insurance company to pay for your health-related services at Northwell, we must submit a bill that identifies you, your diagnosis, and the treatment we will provide.
-We may also tell your insurance company about a proposed treatment to determine whether your plan will cover it.
+For payment: In order to receive payment for the services we provide to you, we may use and share your protected health information with your insurance company or a third party, such as Medicare and Medicaid.
+We may also share your protected health information with another doctor, facility or service provider, such as an ambulance company or subcontractor within our facilities that has treated you or has provided services to you, so that they can bill you, your insurance company or a third party.
+For example, in order for your insurance company to pay for your health-related services at Northwell Health, we must submit a bill that identifies you, your diagnosis and the treatment we provided.
+We may also tell your health plan about a proposed treatment to determine whether your plan will cover the treatment.
 In addition, insurance companies and other third parties may require that we provide your Social Security number for verification and payment purposes.